purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/rental-search-ranking.md

 - **Imbalanced Data and Clear-cut Session:** An average user might do extensive research before deciding on a booking.
 As a result, the number of non-booking labels has a higher magnitude than booking labels.
 - **Train/Validation Data Split:** Split data by time to mimic production traffic.
 For example, select one specific date to split training and validation data.
 Use a few weeks of data before that date as training data and a few days of data after that date as validation data.

+> A clear-cut session is typically defined by a period of continuous user activity without significant breaks.
+The end of a session can be marked by a user's inactivity for a specific duration, logging out, or other criteria defined by the application.
+>
+> Mimicking Production Traffic: When splitting data for training and validation, it is important to simulate real-world conditions as closely as possible.
+In the context of Airbnb's search ranking system, we want to ensure that the model is trained on past data and validated on future data to mimic how it would perform in production.
+By splitting data based on time, we ensure that the model is tested on data it has not seen before, similar to how it would encounter new user interactions in a live environment.

 **Inference**

 - **Serving:** Low latency (50ms - 100ms) for search ranking.